 Want to get really clever with either of these — create your solid or transparent color over top of a picture, and then use the eraser to remove color from the selected areas.
 That can create a very cool effect!

-8) If you have 10k followers, you can link a story to an external link.
-Which is a very powerful tool, but one that not a lot of users actually have access to.
+If you have 10k+ followers, you can link a Story to an external link.
+This is a very powerful tool, but one that not a lot of users actually have access to.

-So for those of you with less than 10,000 followers, you can’t link to an external source.
-But you do have one option for linking your story — you can link it to an IGTV video that you have posted previously.
+For those of us with less than 10,000 followers, you do still have one option for linking out from your Story — you can link it to an IGTV video that you have previously posted.

 IGTV, short for Instagram TV, allows you to post longer videos then you can post within Instagram proper.
-In Instagram, you are limited to one minute videos.
-But with IGTV, you can go up to 10 minutes, and some bigger accounts can even go up to an hour.
+On Instagram, you are limited to one minute videos, but with IGTV, you can go up to 10 minutes (some bigger accounts can even go up to an hour).

 It can be a great way to repurpose videos that you created elsewhere but couldn’t post to Instagram because they were too long.